Manage automation flows

 If the problem continues, contact Ziflow Support.

-Tip: When contacting support, include the Flow ID to speed up troubleshooting.
+When contacting support, include the ID of the flow to speed up troubleshooting.
 Select the arrow next to your flow to display the failed flow.
 Select the Options menu (three dots) next to the failed flow and choose Copy ID (see image above).

 Was this article helpful?